Honeywell International Inc. (HON) Shares Rise Despite Market Challenges - News Heater

-Honeywell International Inc. (NASDAQ: HON) has seen a rise in its stock price by 0.98 in relation to its previous close of 206.14.
-However, the company has experienced a 0.21% gain in its stock price over the last five trading sessions.
+Honeywell International Inc. (NASDAQ: HON)’s stock price has increased by 0.31 compared to its previous closing price of 207.96.
+However, the company has seen a 1.19% increase in its stock price over the last five trading sessions.
 Barrons Online reported on 06/21/23 that UnitedHealth Group, Honeywell, Caterpillar Lift Dow

 Is It Worth Investing in Honeywell International Inc. (NASDAQ: HON) Right Now?

-Honeywell International Inc. (NASDAQ: HON) has a price-to-earnings ratio that is above its average at 27.03x. and a 36-month beta value of 1.08.
-Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 3 as “overweight,” 10 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Honeywell International Inc. (NASDAQ: HON) is 27.08x, which is above its average ratio.
+Moreover, the 36-month beta value for HON is 1.08.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 3 as “overweight,” 10 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023